ehmicky/test-each/README.md

 // Run callback 1000 times with a different random number each time testEach(1000, [() => Math.random()], (info, randomNumber) => {})

-// Input functions are called with the other parameters as arguments testEach(
+// Input functions are called with the same parameters as the callback
+// except `info`
+testEach(
   ['02', '15', '30'],
   ['January', 'February', 'March'],